MadBomber/aia/docs/directives-reference.md

 ```

 **Features**:
-- Automatically identifies independent sub-tasks in the prompt
-- Sub-tasks are executed in parallel when possible
+- Sub-tasks returned are **always guaranteed to be independent** — they can all run concurrently without waiting on each other
+- If the prompt cannot be split into parallel work (e.g., tasks that must run sequentially or build on each other's output), the model returns an **empty subtasks array** and the prompt executes normally as a single request
+- 2–5 sub-tasks maximum; single-step prompts are never decomposed
-- Results are synthesized into a single response
+- Results from all parallel branches are synthesized into one coherent final response by the coordinator
-- Best for prompts with multiple distinct aspects
+- Best for prompts with multiple truly distinct aspects (e.g., "review X, analyze Y, and summarize Z" where X, Y, Z are independent)
+- **Not suitable for sequential workflows** — use `/pipeline` or `/next` when tasks must chain

+> **Design guarantee**: The decomposition model is explicitly instructed to return an empty `subtasks` array whenever any sub-task depends on the result of another.
+Parallelism is never approximated — it is either fully concurrent or the prompt runs as a whole.

 ### `/debate`
 Enable multi-round debate between robots in the network.
 Robots argue different perspectives and converge toward a consensus answer.